 12. Lake Fort Smith

-In the Boston Mountains of northern Arkansas, Lake Fort Smith offers tranquil waters for a relaxing escape.
-This near 1,400-acre lake provides the Fort Smith area with a fresh supply of drinking water.
+Lake Fort Smith offers tranquil waters for a relaxing escape in the Boston Mountains of northern Arkansas.
+This nearly 1,400-acre lake provides the Fort Smith area with a fresh supply of drinking water.
 For this reason, activities like swimming and water skiing are not allowed.
-Other activities like camping, fishing, and kayaking are permitted at Lake Fort Smith.
+However, other activities like camping, fishing, and non-motorized boating are encouraged.

 Lake Fort Smith State Park, located on the northwest shore, is the best place to explore the water.
 The state park features 30 campsites and 10 cabins to spend the night.
 Boat rentals are available through the state park.

 The state park is the western terminus of the 270-mile Ozark Highlands Trail, which is a must-do for avid backpackers.